Half of your success when cleaning a car’s exterior, especially when using a waterless car wash, is the drying towels that you use.

 2. Look for towels with about 300-350 GSM (grams/square meter, in other words, the thickness).
 Thinner towels (less than 300 GSM) can work ok for windows, super plush towels (ie. over 400 GSM) will have a harder time picking up dirt and debris.
 Super cheap towels are usually sold at big box stores and are typically less than 200 GSM.
 They wear out quickly and aren’t worth your money.

 3. Get rid of tags.
 If you towels come with tags on them, rip them off before you use them.
-Tags can leave streaks on your vehicle.
+Tags can leave streaks while “dry-washing” your vehicle.

 4. Avoid attracting lint.
 Wash and dry microfiber towels separate from terrycloth towels or other fabrics that can shed lint.
 Thoroughly clean the lint catcher before running the dryer.